9021007/Suicide-Prevention-Bot/README.md

 If you have not done so already, simply clone the repository, and open it in your IDE of choice.

-Once you have done that, clone the `.env.example` file, and rename the cloned version to `.env`.
+Once you have done that, duplicate the `.env.example` file, and rename the new version to `.env`.
 It comes with prefilled example values that you will need to change yourself.
 Do the same with `config.json.example`, renaming it to `config.json`.

 Install `node` and `npm` if you have not done so already.